-Welcome to the Cancer Data Access System
+Welcome to the Cancer Data Access System!

-The National Lung Screening Trial compared two ways of detecting lung cancer: low-dose helical computed tomography (CT) and standard chest X-ray.
+This trial compared two ways of detecting lung cancer: low-dose helical computed tomography (CT) and standard chest X-ray.
 Both chest X-rays and low-dose helical CT scans have been used to find lung cancer early, but the effects of these screening techniques on lung cancer mortality rates had not been determined.
 NLST enrolled approximately 54,000 current or former heavy smokers from 33 sites and coordinating centers across the United States.